U.S. journalist faces sexual harassment furor over memoir

 LOS ANGELES (Reuters) - A Rolling Stone journalist and author abruptly canceled his remarks at a humanities festival on Saturday after backlash over a memoir he published in 2000, which critics say gleefully recounts his sexual harassment of female employees.

-Matt Taibbi, author of a new book about the death of a 43-year-old black man at the hands of the New York City Police Department, would not make a scheduled appearance for the Chicago Humanities Festival at the Ace Hotel, the hotel said.
-No reason was given and festival organizers could not be reached for comment.
+Matt Taibbi, author of a new book about the death of a 43-year-old black man at the hands of the New York City Police Department, was unable to attend the Chicago Humanities Festival event due to “scheduling demands,” a spokesman for the organization said.

-Taibbi, who was still scheduled to speak at a separate festival event in nearby Evanston on Saturday, did not immediately respond to a request for comment.
+Taibbi, who took part in a separate festival event in nearby Evanston on Saturday, did not immediately respond to a request for comment.

 The 47-year-old Taibbi has come under fire in recent days after an NPR journalist asked him during an interview about the memoir, “The Exile: Sex, Drugs and Libel in the New Russia,” which chronicles his time as the editor of an English language newspaper in Russia.